ClearBlade/native-libraries/crypto.md

 ## crypto.encode(encodingType, data)

 Encodes data depending on the encoding type.
-Encoding types currently supported are 'base64' and 'hex'.
+Encoding types supported are base64 and hex.
-Data may be either a string or a Uint8Array.
+Data may be a string or a Uint8Array.

 **Example:**
 ~~~javascript